On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Introduction

-The problem of support recovery for SCCA naturally connects to a vast class of variable selection problems \citep{wainwright2009, amini2009, butucea2015, butucea2017adaptive, meinshausen2010stability}.
-The problem closest in terms of complexity turns out to be the sparse PCA (SPCA) problem \citep{johnstone2009}.
-Support recovery in the latter problem is known to present interesting information theoretic and computational bottlenecks \citep[cf.][]{boaz2015, amini2009, ding2019, arous2020}.
-Moreover, information theoretic and computational issues also arise in context of SCCA estimation problem \citep{gao2013,gao2015,gao2017,mai}.
+The problem of support recovery for SCCA naturally connects to a vast class of variable selection problems (cf. \cite{wainwright2009, amini2009, butucea2015, butucea2017adaptive, meinshausen2010stability}).
+The problem closest in terms of complexity turns out to be the sparse PCA (SPCA) problem \cite{johnstone2009}.
+Support recovery in the latter problem is known to present interesting information theoretic and computational bottlenecks (cf. \cite{boaz2015, amini2009, ding2019, arous2020}).
+Moreover, information theoretic and computational issues also arise in context of SCCA estimation problem (cf. \cite{gao2013,gao2015,gao2017,mai}).
 In view of the above, it is natural to expect that such information theoretic and computational issues exist in context of SCCA support recovery problem as well.
-However, the techniques used in the SPCA support recovery analysis is not directly applicable to the SCCA problem, which poses additional challenges due to the presence of high dimensional nuisance parameters $\Sx$ and $\Sy$.
+However, the techniques used in SPCA support recovery analysis are not directly applicable to the SCCA problem, which poses additional challenges due to the presence of high dimensional nuisance parameters $\Sx$ and $\Sy$.
 The main focus of our work is therefore retrieving the complete picture of the information theoretic and computational limitations of SCCA support recovery.
-Before going into details, we next present a brief summary of our contributions, and defer the discussions on the main subtleties to Section \ref{sec:main_results}.
+Before going into further details, we present a brief summary of our contributions, and defer the discussions on the main subtleties to Section \ref{sec:main_results}.
+Our methods can be implemented using the R package \texttt{Support.CCA} \cite{github_laha}.